|

 - Ed Schultz and Armstrong Williams come to mind.
 Do you think this may

+have red flagged you in the industry?
 I started my radio career in AirAmerica, I think that

 creates some difficulty in and of itself.
 I think that the whole Ed Schultz